senriques/Blockchain-4010-Fall-2018/README.md

 		in the Blockchain/Ethereum world.
 There are students in this class that are from other departments.
 The class has been structured to take this into account.
+	5. Where the students are and the opportunity they have today.
+	6. Realizing Your Dreams

-2. Class policy - UW requires that I talk about cheating. stackoverflow.com and Google are your fiends - give credit where credit is due.  warning: stackoverflow.com on ethereum/solidity is badly out of date becuse the technology is changing really fast.
+2. Class policy - UW requires that I talk about cheating. stackoverflow.com and Google are your fiends in this class - give credit where credit is due.  warning: stackoverflow.com on ethereum/solidity is badly out of date becuse the technology is changing really fast.
 	If you copy from the web - I expect a comment and a link (URL) to the source of where you got your copy.
+I expect an explanation of what and why you are grabbing someting from the web.
+I expect an analysis of what license the content is under, MIT, GPL2, GPL3, CC, CC-BY etc.

 3. Late Policy and (3) Late Coupons
 	I have a grader - most of the grading will be automated.
 You get